bildschirm/bildschirm/README.md

 ### Config

-A config file for mission-control will be created at `$HOME_DIR/.mission-control/config`.
-This can also be used to configure mission-control.
+A config file for bildschirm will be created at `$HOME_DIR/.bildschirm/config`.
+This can also be used to configure bildschirm.
 However, options passed as command line arguments override settings in this file.

 ## Screenshots